Aletai meteorite: History

 The first and the largest fragment, Armanty, was discovered in 1898.
 In 1965, it was transported to the city of Urumqi and is now located in front of the entrance to the local museum.
 Until the beginning of the 21st century, this fragment was considered an individual meteorite.
 In 2004, a second fragment was found about 130 kilometers southeast of the Armanti discovery site during fieldwork by geologist Xiaodong Li, which was dubbed the Ulasitai iron.
 The third, relatively small mass was purchased from an anonymous finder, with the find supposedly made in April 2005.
 In 2011, Akebulake and Wuxilike, two other very large fragments were found.
 And finally, in 2021, another one (WuQilike).
 In the process of discovering the fragments, comparing their chemical composition and structure, it became clear that they are parts of a once single entity.

+In February 2026, an additional 2.5 ton fragment, allegedly part of the Aletai meteorite, was stopped by Russian customs in the port of Saint Petersburg.